About our dogs.

 Due to the exceptionally high standards required in successful Guide Dog work, some puppies are not suited to the full Guide Dog training process.

 Although some may not go into the Guide Dog program, socialised puppies can take on all sorts of jobs and bring happiness to people in many different ways.
-Puppies can work in the Pets As Therapy program, become Companion Dogs, and more.
+Puppies can work as Therapy Dogs, become Companion Dogs, and so much more.

 A young child laying down looking into the face of a yellow labrador dog with a smile on their face, They are both outside and are sitting facing each other.